S Africa crush Australia to reach women's T20 WC final

 Chasing 135, Bosch and Proteas captain Laura Wolvaardt shared a 96-run partnership as South Africa registered their first ever T20 World Cup win over Australia.

-South Africa won the toss and dismissed Australian opener Grace Harris and Georgia Wareham within the first three overs before wicketkeeper Beth Mooney and captain Tahila McGrath showed resilience in a 50-run stand.
+South Africa won the toss and dismissed Australian opener Grace Harris and Georgia Wareham within the first three overs before wicketkeeper Beth Mooney and captain Tahlia McGrath showed resilience in a 50-run stand.

 McGrath made 27 and Mooney was six-times champions Australia's top scorer with 44 off 42 balls in a modest total of 134-5.